 In regard to the noneconomic damages you’re eligible for, it will likely depend on the severity of your injury and how your life has been affected.
-If, for example, you are now paralyzed, you’ll likely be eligible for more compensation for pain and suffering than someone who suffers from incomplete motor function.
+If, for example, you are now paralyzed, you’ll probably be eligible for more compensation for pain and suffering than someone who suffers from incomplete motor function.

 While most personal injury claims settle through negotiations, there is a chance that may not be possible for your case.
 If that happens, your Chicago attorney will help you pursue a lawsuit to get a favorable verdict from a judge or jury.

 Get Help From Thomas Law Offices in Chicago

 If you’ve sustained severe back injuries and don’t know where to turn, a Chicago spinal cord injury lawyer from Thomas Law Offices is here for you.
 Regardless of the severity, we understand how drastically your situation can change when dealing with a spine injury.
 When someone else’s actions or inactions contributed to that injury, you deserve compensation for your losses.
 You don’t have to compromise your health and wellbeing to keep food on the table and pay your bills.

-If you’d like to learn more about the injury claims process, schedule a free consultation with our law firm today.
+Schedule a free consultation with our law firm today if you’d like to learn more about the injury claims process.
 We’ll review what you’ve been through, explain your options, and help you make the best decision for your family and future.
 Contact us today to learn more.